ffund/ml-notebooks/notebooks/1-colab-tour.md

 ::: {.cell .markdown}

 If you are familiar with standard Linux commands for navigating a filesystem - `ls`, `cd`, `mv`, `pwd` - you can also use those commands in code cells, prefaced with a `!` as shown above.
+One special exception to note: when using `cd` in Colab, preface the command with a `%` instead of a `!`.

 :::